JoeCianflone/heisenberg-toolkit/readme.md

 When you download Heisenberg you get the following out-of-the-box:

-+ Basic gulp tasks: Sass, Image Minification, PNG/SVG Sprites, JS/Sass Concatenation and Minification
++ Basic gulp tasks: Sass, Image Minification, JS/Sass Concatenation and Minification
 + A sensible way of organizing your Sass and Javascript
 + Mixins that will make your life easier
 + Grids with Susy, Media Queries, Normalized CSS with some sane defaults
-+ Yarn, HandlebarsJS and EditorConfig files
++ Yarn and EditorConfig files
-+ VanillaJS that helps you with events and ajax calls without the weight of jQuery

 ## Installing and Usage